Lawrence Wetherby: Lieutenant governor

 Wetherby was elected chairman of the 34th Legislative District Democratic Committee in 1943 and held the position through 1956.
 In March 1947, he resigned as trial commissioner of the juvenile court in order to run for lieutenant governor.
 The strongest of his four opponents in the Democratic primary was Bill May, the nephew of U.S. Representative Andrew J. May.
-May had sought the support of gubernatorial candidate Earle C. Clements, but Clements refused, possibly because Congressman May was an ally of Clements' political opponent John Y. Brown.
-Wetherby was also unable to secure Clements' public endorsement, but he won the primary and went on to defeat Republican Orville M. Howard by over 95,000 votes.
+May had sought the support of gubernatorial candidate Earle Clements, but Clements refused and chose Wetherby as his unofficial running mate.
+Wetherby was unable to secure Clements' public endorsement until just before the primary, but narrowly won the primary over May and went on to defeat Republican Orville M. Howard by over 95,000 votes.

-Despite Clements' refusal to endorse Wetherby in the primary, the two generally agreed on their legislative agendas and worked well together.
 Some observers called Wetherby Kentucky's first "working" lieutenant governor.
 Previous lieutenant governors did little beyond their constitutionally mandated duty of presiding over the Kentucky Senate, but during Clements' administration, Wetherby was charged with preparing a state budget, presiding over the Legislative Research Commission, leading tours for the state Chamber of Commerce, and attending the Southern Governors Conference.
 Clements also made Wetherby executive secretary of the State Democratic Central Committee, which allowed Wetherby to make many important political contacts.

-Governor of Kentucky
+Governor of Kentucky 1950–1955

+Partial term (1950–51)

-On November 27, 1950, Clements resigned to accept a seat in the U.S. Senate, elevating Wetherby to governor.
-One of his first actions was to call a special legislative session to convene on March 6, 1951 for the purpose of allocating the state's $10 million budget surplus.
-Among the expenditures approved in the special session were increases in teachers' salaries and state benefits for the needy and government employees.
-Wetherby's popularity soared as a result of this session, and he seriously considered running for the Senate seat vacated by the death of Virgil Chapman in 1951.
-Instead, after talking with Clements and other Democratic leaders, he decided to seek a full, four-year term as governor.
+On Nov.
+27, 1950, Clements was sworn in as senator for the remainder of an unexpired term, vacating the office of governor and filling it with Wetherby.
+One of his first actions was to call a special legislative session for March 6, 1951, for the purpose of allocating the state's $10 million budget surplus.
+Among the expenditures approved in the special session were increases in teachers' salaries, a topic on which Clements had been more conservative, and state benefits for the needy and government employees.
+Wetherby's popularity soared as a result of this session, and he seriously considered running for the Senate seat vacated by the death of Virgil Chapman in 1951 but his wife and children vetoed the idea.
+With the support of Beauchamp, who slated with him for lieutenant governor, he ran for his own term as governor.